Community Conversations: Dialogue about Health

 A New York Public Library branch hosted a series of health-related conversations, with scientists present to clarify the facts.

-The fifth annual community engagement grant will support two libraries' work in community empowerment.
+The sixth annual community engagement grant will support two libraries' work to build neighborhood connections.